 Mr. Cantara currently supports the firm’s patent prosecution services as a member of the quantum technologies team.
-He works closely with inventors in the areas of quantum computing and sensing, lasers, optics, circuits, machine learning, and related fields.
+He works closely with inventors in the areas of quantum computing, communications and sensing, lasers, optics, circuits, machine learning, and related fields.

 Mr. Cantara’s work under Prof. Wolfgang Ketterle (Director, MIT-Harvard Center for Ultracold Atoms; 2001 Nobel Laureate) has included: